FreimanVS/restaurants-project/README.md

 }
 where each menu has to be added by id.
 Only for admins.

-Customers use '/api/v1/vote/{id}' PUT being logged in, where {id} is the id of the restaurant, in order to vote for a restaurant that the customer wants to visit.
+Customers use '/api/v1/vote/{id}' PUT being logged in, where {id} is the id of the restaurant the customer wants to visit.

+If you want to look at a full list of restaurants with menu into it you can use '/api/v1/restaurants' GET request.
+You will get a json with the full information in such case.